sajivanK/password-safety-ai/README.md

 ---

-✅ This README will make your repo **professional and clear** for teammates and examiners.
+✅ This version will render correctly on GitHub, and everything is clean + consistent.

-👉 Do you want me to also create a **smaller `README` version just for quick setup instructions** (so your co-members don’t have to read everything)?
+👉 Do you also want me to prepare a **short README (Quick Setup Guide)** for your teammates, so they can set up backend/frontend quickly without reading all the details?
 ```